Houses built from cardboard boxes and small toys, with cardboard swimming pools on the roof.

 The cardboard box train was loaded with a soft toy and the child could sit in the driver's seat in the front cabin.

 There are many ways to play - and you can play well without toys.
 As Christmas approaches, I always wonder how Christmas has become such a toy-filled celebration that everything else gets lost under the presents.
 Our children don't need all those toys, they need opportunities to play.
-So let's listen with a sensitive ear when a child suggests play or asks for a chance to play.
-Let play happen, even if it means a momentary mess, and remember that toys are not (necessarily) needed for play.
-But play space and blanks are!

-I recently wrote some tips for pruning toys and especially around the holidays, a pruning round is in order as gifts come into almost every home.
-You can read about the toy sorting process here.
-If you need help with pruning toys, contact the trade union in your area.
-You can find trained trade organisers at the Finnish Trade Organisers' Association. from.
+I recently wrote some tips for decluttering toys and especially around the holidays, a decluttering round is in order as gifts come into almost every home.

 Have a playful wait for Christmas!